14 New Programming Languages To Learn In 2023

 1. Go

 Go was released by Google in 2009 with the aim of managing coding issues that large organizations face on a daily basis.
-Ease of use, simplicity, concurrency features, and performance are the main reasons why developers are happy with Go.
+Ease of use, simplicity, concurrency features, and performance are the main reasons why developers appreciate Go.

-Go provides two features that replace class inheritance: The first one is ‘Embedding,’ which can be viewed as an automated form of composition, and the second is its ‘Interfaces,’ which offers provides polymorphism.
-It has inbuilt features and library support for writing concurrent code – not only to CPU parallelism but also to asynchrony.
+Go replaces class inheritance with two features: ‘Embedding,’ seen as an automated form of composition, and ‘Interfaces,’ providing polymorphism.
+It offers built-in features and library support for writing concurrent code, covering both CPU parallelism and asynchrony.

-The language includes debugging, testing, and code-vetting tools, such as go test for testing and microbenchmarks, go fmt for formatting code, and many more.
+The language incorporates debugging, testing, and code-vetting tools, such as ‘go test’ for testing and microbenchmarks, ‘go fmt’ for code formatting, and more.
 It also includes debugging and profiling support, race condition tester, and runtime instrumentation (like garbage collection pauses).

 Go has many big-corporate users, including YouTube, Dropbox, Cloudflare, Netflix, BBC, Soundcloud, Zerodha, MaxCDN, Tumbler, Twitter, Yandex, Yahoo, Wikia, Uber, and CoreOS.